idfive/Developer-Documentation/docs/back-end/drupal/drupal-environment.md

 ### Modules

 - idfive maintains a list of common contrib modules that we add to most projects.
 [Add ICL Modules](https://bitbucket.org/idfivellc/idfive-automation-library/src/master/drupal/general/partials/add_icl_modules.sh) has an up to date list of what idfive recommends as a baseline.
+- Any contrib modules that provide project specific functionality, and have been vetted by idfive DEV team.
 - [idfive Component Library D8 Paragraphs](https://bitbucket.org/idfivellc/idfive-component-library-d8-paragraphs).
 Provides a common starter to add things like accordions, tabs, etc.
 - Custom client base module.
 To hold any common custom functions/classes/etc, that need to be loaded via a module.
 - Further custom modules, as needed, for major functionality.